 Do you plan to travel with your blood pressure

 monitor?
 If so, choose one that comes with a carrying case or pouch, and that

-can be operated off either battery power or with an AC
+can be operated with either battery power or an AC adapter.

 Is more than one person going to use the cuff?
 If

 so, you must either purchase a monitor with multiple user accounts -- so you

 automatically store readings, so you don't end up with your blood pressure logs

 Are you and your doctor wired in?
 A growing number

 can save some money by buying a simpler unit.